SFA cheerleader 'swatting' incident not motivated by race, police chief says

 Christin was asked to come outside of her room and she spoke with police, which Fields said is supported by body camera footage.
 He also said police have asked Christin's parents for permission to release the video.

-The president of SFA released a statement on Twitter saying, "Each perpetrator will be dealt with appropriately."
-He expressed anger Wednesday, saying that he heard about the case secondhand.
+The president of SFA, Dr. Scott Gordon, released a statement on Twitter saying, "Each perpetrator will be dealt with appropriately."

 A message from President Scott Gordon: pic.twitter.com/inkobxnivs— Stephen F. Austin State University (@SFASU) September 29, 2020